hull/hull-connectors/packages/connectors/hull-google-sheets/assets/readme.md

 ### Columns Mapping

 Defines how to map sheet columns into attributes or event properties.
-By default attribute or property name is populated as lower underscore case version of the column name.
+By default, attribute or property name is populated using the lower underscore case version of the column name.
 It can be changed to any name which is accepted by Hull.
 Refer [platform documentation](https://www.hull.io/docs/data_lifecycle/ingest/#trait-types) for details.
 Non mapped columns are ignored.
+During imports, an entire row can be skipped if a column used in the mapper doesn't contain a value for that row.

 ## Import operation

-When import setup is valid and complete an import button at the top becomes active.
+When import setup is valid and complete, an import button at the top becomes active.
-If it's inactive that may mean some configuration issues are not resolved.
+If it's inactive, there may be unresolved configuration you need to take care of before importing.

 Before triggering the import some rows needs to be selected in order to be imported.
 It does not matter which columns are selected.
 All configured mappings are applied to whole rows.

 Text on the button reflects the selection of rows and gives a hint of which rows will be imported.

-Once the button is hit the import operation starts and.
+Once the button is hit, the import operation starts and a confirmation message will appear below that button.